pacado/FRM-Notes/20240214_R61_BlackScholesModel.md

 2. Dividend yield is replaced with the domestic risk-free rate.
 3. Volatility of the futures price is used in place of the volatility of the stock price under the traditional model.
 4. Black’s model can be used to value an option on an asset’s spot price in terms of its forward price.

+> Calculating effect of dividends if dividends are specified in Dollar terms.
+Discount the value of the dividend.
+And then subtract that present value of dividend from the S value.
+Then proceed with the application of BSM formula

+### American Options

+When dividends are paid, no difference between European or American options.
+Unexercised value of a call option = $S_0 - X * e^{-r * T}$

+### Warrants (Re-Do)

+Bonds with attachments that behave similar to options on equities